Smoking Bubbles (Dry Ice Science) – SICK Science

-We know that dry ice is incredibly fun to use in experiments – it's because of the awesome fog you get when you combine the ultra-cold ice with warm water!
+We know that dry ice is incredibly fun to use in experiments – it’s because of the awesome fog you get when you combine the ultra-cold ice with warm water!
 Now if you could only figure out a way to actually grab and hold that elusive smoke in your hands.
 With the Dry Ice Smoking Bubbles experiment, you can!
-By creating smoke-filled bubbles that you can hold in your hands, you make dry ice fun an experience that everyone can really “grasp.”
+By creating smoke-filled bubbles that you can hold in your hands, you make dry ice a fun experience that everyone can really “grasp.”

 Fill your graduated cylinder half-full with warm water.
 If you don’t have a graduated cylinder laying around, you can use something similar, like a flower vase or another tall, narrow container.

 NOTE: Before handling any dry ice, put on a pair of heavy gloves.
 Dry ice is so cold (-110ºF/-78ºC) that it will burn your skin!